SophieTiger/optimal_health/README.md

     -   The services page gives the user information on what services are offered
     -   Personal Training.
 A picture with training equipment, kettlebells, and an informational text on the benefits with personal training and functional fitness.
 ![Screenshot of picture with kettlebells and information about personal training](/assets/images/pt_div.png)
     -   Nutrition.
-A picture with food in boxes to give the user a feeling of what will come, since food prepation is a big part of the nutrition coaching.
+A picture with food in boxes to give the user a feeling of what will come, since food preparation is a big part of the nutrition coaching.
 Informational text on the benefits of planning meals and getting knowledge about nutrition in order to make progress with training and getting a healthier lifestyle.
 ![Screenshot of picture with foodboxes and information about nutrition](/assets/images/nutrition_div.png)
     -   Online Coaching.
 A picture with the App that will be provided to the users once signing up.
 Informational text on what to excpect from online coaching and how it is working.
 ![Screenshot of picture with online coaching app and information about online coaching](/assets/images/online_div.png)